xxxxbrandieeee/close-reading-analysis/README.md

 **`Close_Reading_Main_Analyses.Rmd`**

 Prepares analysis-ready data and fits the primary models:
-- Loads and merges condition data with graded performance scores; Classifies participants as novice or expert based on humanities coursework experience
+- Loads and merges condition data with graded performance scores; classifies participants as novice or expert based on humanities coursework experience
 - Fits linear mixed-effects models (`lmer`) for the three performance outcomes: Feature Identification, Interpretation Quality, and Writing Quality
 - Fits ordinal mixed-effects models (`clmm`) for the three subjective experience outcomes: Appreciation, Enjoyment, and Self-Efficacy
 - All models include poem position, poem identity, and expertise as covariates, with random intercepts for participant.